ratnesh-maurya/Educational-Tech-Exploration/README.md

  - git commit -m "Message for commit"

-  -git push -u origin branch-name
+  - git push -u origin branch-name

--Create a pull request in the repo after this and wait for PR approval.
+- Create a pull request in the repo after this and wait for PR approval.